chaitjo/geometric-rna-design/tutorial/README.md

 ## 🎨 RNA Design (and Biomolecule Design, more broadly)

-- I would start by watching the latest talk I can find by David Baker ([example](https://www.youtube.com/watch?v=XI85Gh9YXS8)) and reading/watching talks about the 3 main tools for protein structure modelling and design: AlphaFold2, ProteinMPNN, and RFdiffusion.
+- Geometric Deep Learning for designing protein structure is very exciting at the moment!
+I would start by watching the latest talk I can find by David Baker ([example](https://www.youtube.com/watch?v=XI85Gh9YXS8)) and reading/watching talks about the 3 main tools for protein structure modelling and design: AlphaFold2, ProteinMPNN, and RFdiffusion.
     - [Nazim Bouatta's lectures on AlphaFold](https://cmsa.fas.harvard.edu/event/protein-folding/).
     - [ProteinMPNN by Justas Dauparas](https://www.youtube.com/watch?v=aVQQuoToTJA).
     - [RFdiffusion by Joe Watson and David Juergens](https://www.youtube.com/watch?v=wIHwHDt2NoI).